top of page

 Forest Conservation Corps

-Each summer RYO invites young people aged 14-16 to get outside on the Rensselaer Plateau.
+Each summer we invite young people aged 14-16 to steward and explore the Rensselaer Plateau.

-Inspired by the work of the Youth Conservation Corps this FREE program offers young people a chance to start and finish a project on one of our partner’s sites, practice skills that you can use in the woods, explore and play, and learn from professionals who work in the field of environmental conservation.
+Inspired by the work of the Youth Conservation Corps, this FREE stewardship program connects youth aged 14-16 to local conserved lands through service learning, environmental education, and exploration.
+It offers young people a chance to contribute to conservation work, start and finish a project on one of our partner’s sites, practice skills that you can use in the woods, explore and play, and learn from professionals who work in the field of environmental conservation.

 A typical day might look like this: